Codecademy/docs/content/c-sharp/concepts/strings/terms/remove/remove.md

 ---
 Title: '.Remove()'
-Description: 'Removes a certain number of characters from a string at a defined index.'
+Description: 'Removes a specified number of characters from a string starting at a defined index and returns the modified string.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'